bids-standard/bids-website/docs/getting_started/folders_and_files/metadata.md

 If the content of your JSON must follow certain rules, like

-> your JSON file must contain a key-value pair
+!!! note

->
+    your JSON file must contain a key-value pair
-> - with a key called: "Version"
+    -   with a key called: "Version"
-> - with a value that must be a number
+    -   with a value that must be a number

 Then you can specify those rules in what is called a JSON schema.